 - Exposing facilities

 - Placing facilities near another facility

 Dig Safely New York currently allows excavators to submit Survey and Design Requests via i-notice or by calling the operations center at 1-800-962-7962.

-Callers must still contact the affected companies directly;, however, we Dig Safely New York will identify those affected companies,and inform them of the design requestem, and provide the caller with a contact number for those affected companies.
-Survey and design These contacts are often engineering departments whothat may be able to supply "as-built" maps and charts, which are more accurate.
+Callers must still contact the affected companies directly; however, Dig Safely New York will identify those affected companies and inform them of the design request, and provide the caller with a contact number for those affected companies.
+These contacts are often engineering departments that may be able to supply "as-built" maps and charts, which are more accurate.